ThanhGT/Invoice/README.md

 # Invoice
-A web application that allows you to request an invoice by filling out the form
+A web application that allows you to request an invoice by filling out the form.
+Collaberated with Ryan H.

 Fill out the form with the information requested and you will see all the information displayed on the next page once submitted.
 The products should be numbers (not sure why we did that....)